damianhakert/damianhakert.github.io/source/security/index.html.md

 1. If you use cloud services, do you have key management procedures to manage and maintain encryption keys?
    - YES

+1. Is GitLab HIPAA compliant?
+   - NO. GitLab is not certified to be compliant with HIPAA.
+Given GitLab's role in the development process, HIPAA requirements typically are not relevant as GitLab does not store, process or transmit patient data.
+That said, GitLab can be used as a way to ensure HIPAA compliance.
+For example, GitLab Enterprise Edition (EE) is run on the customer's servers, behind their firewall.
+Customers have complete control over the information that is handled by GitLab's product and GitLab has no way to access this data.
+The fact that GitLab EE runs behind the customer's firewall provides further assurance that their development process can be HIPAA compliant.

 ### Software Development Life Cycle (SDLC)<a name="sdlc"></a>

 1. Are there documented processes, procedures, standards and templates used in your SDLC process?